1paton/nweaRansomware/README.md

 ## About nweaRansomware:
-This program is a modified version of the lock down testing browser used for Map testing. nweaRansomware was built off of was v4.0.0.3.
+This program is a modified version of the lock down testing browser used for Map testing.
+NweaRansomware was built off of was v4.0.0.3.
 It will lock the usr's desktop, making it impossible for the user to quit the program without entering the key.
 This issue was originally discovered when trying to remove scripts that blocked window switching.